Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 Only when your surgeon gives the green light should you begin eating solid foods again.

 You must keep hydrated after your surgery.

 Water is best.
-Most patients are told to drink 64 ounces of fluids or more each day.
+Most patients are told to drink 64 ounces of fluids daily.

 Doing so can help avoid dehydration, constipation, and kidney stones.

 In addition to water, you can also have non-carbonated, decaffeinated, and sugar-free beverages like Crystal Light or unsweetened (decaf) iced tea.

 In the weeks after surgery, your surgeon recommends taking one or more dietary supplements.

 Examples include a multivitamin, vitamin D, Calcium, Vitamin B12, and Iron.

 Exercising After Weight Loss Surgery to Improve Lifestyle